ic4rta/UnknownChat/README.md

 - If the service does not work, change the local port to `80`.
 ---
-To do: Implement the script correctly (unknown-chat.sh)
+To do:

-- Adding a CLI argument to deploy services
+- Adding a CLI argument to deploy services (unknown-chat.sh)
-- Adding a CLI argument to stop all services (socat, node, proxychains, tor), this includes deleting logs
+- Adding a CLI argument to stop all services (socat, node, proxychains, tor), this includes deleting logs (unknown-chat.sh)
+- Function to upload files to the chat (the file must only exist in memory, nothing must be stored on the server-side)